 3. Make it real!

-Keep students engaged during tech class and bring more interactivity to your classroom – this will make YOUR life easier.
+Keep students engaged during tech class and bring more interactivity to your classroom – this will make YOUR life more manageable.

 What to do: Ask students to imagine that they are working at an agency.
 Put them into pairs or teams.
-Throughout the week, they will be held accountable for each other’s learning!
-Each lesson, allocate at least two stand-up (2-3 minutes sharing sessions) and feedback sessions.
-You can ask students to do their stand-ups in the start, middle, and/or end of each lesson.
+They will be held accountable for each other’s learning throughout the week!
+For each lesson, allocate at least two stand-up (2-3 minutes sharing sessions) and feedback sessions.
+You can ask students to do their stand-ups at each lesson’s start, middle, and/or end.
 Ask students to consider:

 - What surprised me about the learning?